 The interim dividend determined was \$1.64 per share, an increase of 20% on the prior comparative period.
-The dividend payout ratio ("statutory basis") for the half year to 31 December 2012 increased to 73%, consistent with the Board's revised dividend policy which was announced in August 2012.
+The dividend payout ratio ("cash basis") for the half year to 31 December 2012 increased to 70%, consistent with the Board's revised dividend policy which was announced during August 2012.

-The interim dividend payment is intended to be fully franked and is planned to be paid on 5 April 2013 to owners of ordinary shares at the close of business on 22 February 2013 (record date).
-Shares were quoted ex-dividend on 18 February 2013.
+The interim dividend payment will be fully franked and will be paid on 5 April 2013 to owners of ordinary shares at the close of business on 22 February 2013 (record date).
+Shares will be quoted ex-dividend on 18 February 2013.